thinkful-ei-cheetah/capstone3-server-GOATful/README.md

 To get setup locally, do the following:

 1. Clone this repository to your machine, `cd` into the directory and run `npm install`
-2. Create the dev and test databases: `createdb -U postgres -d laconic-dev` and `createdb -U postgres -d laconic-test`
+2. Create the dev and test databases: `createdb -U postgres laconic-dev` and `createdb -U postgres laconic-test`

 3. Create a `.env` and a `.env.test` file in the project root